FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-Wernicke's aphasia typically localizes to the dominant angular and supramarinal gyri of the temporal lobe.
-The temporal lobe is not involved in this patient's stroke.
+Pure word mutism typically localizes to Broca's area, typically localizes to the dominant frontal suprasylvian area.
+The frontal lobe is not affected in this patient's stroke.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4.6666666666667